jacobsjo/Portal2Stronghold/README.md

 As said above this Program sadly isn't quite correct, as the Portal-Room often generates between Chunks (or the Chunks moved by 8) and
 I currently don't know how to correctly determine the generating Chunk.

+Plese note that the code in this Reposetory is not completly written by me and contains some decompiled Minecraft code.
+(Deopfusctation provided by MCP) and was than edited by me (basicly removing a lot of code from the files)